 In January of 2104 I accepted the call to become the pastor of East Paulding Church of the Nazarene in Dallas, GA.
 This was my first pastorate.
 Experience is a great teacher and I have learned many things about being a senior pastor that has molded and shaped me in ministry.
 Over the past year and a half we have changed the focus of ministry at the church and become a church that was active in the community.
 By doing movie nights on our lawns during the summer, a dinner for unwed mothers through a local pregnancy center, Easter egg hunts, and backpack giveaway through the community we began to focus outward.
 I believe that touching lives in the community is an essential function of a church; because if no one reached out to my mother, I would not be here today.

 In October of 2015, I accepted the call to Ozark 1st Church of the Nazarene.
 We accomplished a lot in those two years, such as: Backpack Giveaway, Drop and Shop, Movies on the Lawn, Serve Wednesday and other events to reach out to the community.
 I resigned my position in October 2017, while seeking God's direction for my ministry.
-I recently accepted the call to be the pastor of Scenic Church.
-I believe that good things are in store for us in Springfield.
+I have been the pastor at Scenic Church for over two years and I believe that good things are in store for us in Springfield.